 Once you have a make target, you can build the project and program the kit by just double clicking on it.
 You can see the build progress in the Console window.
 If you need to kill a build that is in progress, you can click on the lower right corner of the IDE to open the Progress window and then click on the red box next to the build as shown below.

-For the BCM94343W_AVN kit, the module contains two chips – the microcontroller and the Wi-Fi/Bluetooth radio.
+For some devices, the module contains two chips – the microcontroller and the Wi-Fi/Bluetooth radio.
 The make target option “download” just downloads the firmware to the microcontroller but does not affect the radio firmware.
 In most cases, that is all that is needed since the default radio firmware doesn’t change.
-However, in some cases, you may receive a kit that has custom radio firmware which prevents it from working as expected.
+However, in some cases, you may need to modify the radio chip’s firmware.
 In that case, you can download the radio firmware once by adding “download_apps” to the make target.
 That is, you would have:

 <folder1>.[<folder2>…].<project>-<platform> download download_apps run